coreinfrastructure/best-practices-badge/README.md

 * **[Have a hardened project website, repo, and download site](docs/gother.md#hardened_site)**
 * **[Have a security review (internal or external)](docs/gother.md#security_review)**

+## Directory "doc" is now "docs"

+If you've used this system in the past, you may have referred to our `doc` subdirectory for documentation.
+We have renamed that to a `docs` subdirectory.

 ## License

 All material here is released under the [MIT license](./LICENSE).